MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 You can use newlines for Adaptive Cards using `\r` or `\n` escape sequences for newlines in lists.
 Formatting is different between the desktop and the mobile versions of Teams for Adaptive Cards.
 Card-based mentions are supported in web, desktop, and mobile clients.
 You can mask information using the information masking property within the Adaptive Card `Input.Text` input element.
 You can expand the width of an Adaptive Card using the `width` object.
 You can enable typeahead support within Adaptive Cards and filter the set of input choices as the user types the input.
 You can use the `msteams` property to add the ability to display images in stage view selectively.

-Formatting is different between the desktop and the mobile versions of Teams for connector cards.
-In this section, you can go through the format example for Markdown connector cards.
+Formatting is different between the desktop and the mobile versions of Teams for Adaptive Cards and connector cards.
+In this section, you can go through the Markdown format example for Adaptive Cards and connector cards.

 # [Markdown format for Adaptive Cards](#tab/adaptive-md)

- The supported styles for `Textblock`, `Fact.Title` and `Fact.Value` are:
+ The following table provides the supported styles for `Textblock`, `Fact.Title`, and `Fact.Value`:

 | Style | Example | Markdown |
 | --- | --- | --- |